tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 ## Install _tinacms_

 Install the `tinacms` package.
-This is the core package that you will need anytime you're using Tina.
+This is the main package that you will use to create your CMS.
 You'll also need to install `styled-components` to render the editing UI properly.

 ```bash
 yarn add tinacms styled-components